Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Summary of Main Results

-The many body master equation~\eqref{eq:masterEquation2} has a global $U(1)$ symmetry, associated with the invariance of the Liouvillian with respect to the transformation $b_i \rw b_i e^{i \theta }$, and is time translational invariant (TTI).
-The specific model~(\ref{eq:BH}-\ref{eqn:jumps}) we consider is by itself rather unexplored, although few results are available in the literature that we will recall briefly here.
+The many body master equation~(\ref{eq:masterEquation1},\ref{eq:locHam}-\ref{eqn:jumps2}) has a global $U(1)$ symmetry, associated with the invariance of the Liouvillian with respect to the transformation $b_i \rw b_i e^{i \theta }$, and is time translational invariant (TTI).
 In the limit of a large number of bosons per site one expects a semiclassical description to work.
 The model reduces then to a discretized version of Gross-Pitaevskii equation, largely studied in the context of exciton-polariton condensation~\cite{SiebereHuberAltmanDiehlPRL13}, which predicts a coherent phase of bosons for any $r>0$, independently of $J/U$.
 This phase, which spontaneously breaks both the $U(1)$ and TTI symmetry corresponds to a nonequilibrium superfluid.
-In the opposite regime of uncoupled sites, $J/U=0$, the steady-state density matrix is known analytically from \cite{dodonovMizrahiJPAMathGen1997,dykman1978} and describes an incoherent state: it is a statistical mixture of Fock states with $\aver{b_i} = 0$, as might be expected given the lack of any coherent driving.
-How those two different phases are connected upon increasing $J/U$, in the quantum regime of few bosons per site and finite lattice connectivity is the main focus of this paper.
+In the opposite regime of uncoupled sites, $J/U=0$, the steady-state density matrix is known analytically from Refs. \cite{dodonovMizrahiJPAMathGen1997,dykman1978} and describes an incoherent state: it is a statistical mixture of Fock states with $\aver{b_i} = 0$, as might be expected given the lack of any coherent driving.
+How those two different phases are connected upon increasing $J/U$, in the quantum regime of few bosons per site and finite lattice connectivity, is one of the main focus of this paper.